Reewarp/WheelFiesta/README.md

 Welcome !

 It's a litte AHK script replace the scroll down of the mousewheel for the left click.
-Each time the scroll down is used and that with whatever other key pressed and hold a left click is send.
+Each time the scroll down is used with whatever other key pressed and hold a left click is send.
 A little popup showing up when the script is suspend or unsuspend